-Furthermore, my pre-doctoral studies include a Bachelor’s Degree in Art History (09/30/2009-06/28/2013) from the Faculty of Geography and History of the UCM (final grade 9.2), followed by a Master’s Degree in Archeology of the Mediterranean in Classical Antiquity from the same faculty, obtaining a grade of 10 Matrícula de Honor in the Master’s Thesis with the title: “The Reliefs of Victories of the Carthage Museum (Tunisia): iconographic study and approximation to its monumental context” and as first of the promotion (average grade 9.6).
+My predoctoral studies include a Bachelor’s Degree in Art History (September 30, 2009 – June 28, 2013) from the Faculty of Geography and History at UCM (final grade 9.2).
+This was followed by a Master’s Degree in Mediterranean Archaeology in Classical Antiquity at the same faculty, where I obtained a 10 (Distinction) for my Master’s Thesis titled: “The Victory Reliefs of the Carthage Museum (Tunisia): Iconographic Study and Approach to their Monumental Context,” graduating first in my class (average grade 9.6).

 Among the scientific publications, the articles in Italian and Spanish on aspects dedicated to Greek and Roman classical iconography, as well as to domestic architecture in general and to the iconographic study of the musivaria of the Tunisian area in particular, stand out.
 Likewise, I have given numerous conferences both nationally (Madrid, Córdoba, Barcelona) and internationally (Italy, London, Cyprus, Tunisia).
 My lines of research are classical iconography, Roman domestic architecture in North Africa, musivaria and sculpture.